-The Story of Joe Jackson’s Jazzy ‘Body and Soul’
+That Time Joe Jackson Got Jazzy on ‘Body and Soul’

-Few artists to come out of the New Wave moved as seamlessly between genres as Joe Jackson.
+Few artists to come out of the New Wave movement switched as seamlessly between genres as Joe Jackson.
 One of his most eclectic and underrated efforts, Body and Soul, was released in March of 1984.

 For its follow-up, he delved even further into the city's jazzier side.
 This was evident from its cover photo, a virtual direct lift from Sonny Rollins' 1957 Blue Note classic Vol. 2, but with Jackson bathed in orange light instead of blue.
 The album itself was named after the standard made famous by Coleman Hawkins in 1939, which is considered to be one of the precursors of bebop.